-The River Ancholme catchment affords opportunities for regeneration and improved public access to our waterways.
-These opportunities fall broadly into one of two categories, either major regeneration projects or smaller scale enhancement or extension to existing recreational use of our waterways.
+The River Welland and River Glen catchment affords many opportunities for regeneration and improved public access to our waterways.
+These opportunities fall broadly into one of two categories, either major regeneration projects such as the Fens Waterway Link, or smaller scale enhancement or extension to existing recreational use of our waterways.